-After the library searches are complete, several result nodes are generated depending on the chosen workflows.
+After the library searches are complete, library result nodes are generated.
 Double-click the node to examine the analysis report.
 The analysis report is presented in five pages:

-• Summary: This shows an outline of the library search results with key statistics.
-The overall quality of the experiment can be examined and the filters for peptide and protein identifications can be adjusted.

-- Feature: This shows a list of all feature identifications.
+- Summary: This shows an outline of the library search results with key statistics.
+The overall quality of the experiment can be examined and the filters for peptide and protein identifications can be adjusted. - Feature: This shows a list of all feature identifications.
 This view also provides spectrum annotation and other detailed information for peptide precursor spectrum matches. - Protein: This shows a list of protein identifications.
-This view also visualizes protein sequence coverage and helps with protein characterization. - Peptide: This shows a list of peptide identifications.
+This view also visualizes protein sequence coverage and helps with protein characterization.
+This view will only show up when a reference database was selected. - Peptide: This shows a list of peptide identifications.
 This view also provides spectrum annotation and other detailed information for peptide precursor spectrum matches. - LC-MS: This shows peptide-spectrum matches visualized in an interactive LC-MS heat map.